Many bar takers are obsessed with the idea of memorization for the bar exam.

 Where there’s truth, there’s hope.
 Once you accept the truth, you can do something about it.
 Once you have the ground truth, you can use it to train your AI.

-2) Memorization for the bar exam isn’t just about memorizing rules
+2) Memorization isn’t just about how to memorize rules for the bar exam

 Issues are more important than the rules, especially on the essays.